-Summary Results of Confidential Evaluation of Board Performance Fiscal Year 2020
+Summary Results of Confidential Evaluation of Board Performance Fiscal Year 2021

-Somewhat Somewhat

-Criteria Agree Agree Disagree Disagree

-/ oard members have a shared 6

-nderstanding of the mission and

-urpose of the Authority. - 1

-he policies, practices and decisions of e Board are always consistent with 5 l

-is mission.

-oard members comprehend their role 6

-nd fiduciary responsibilities and hold

-emselves and each other to these

-rinciples.

-he Board has adopted policies, by- 6

-ws, and practices for the effective

-overnance, management and perations of the Authority and reviews

-ese annually.

-he Board sets clear and measurable 5 1

-pe erformance goals for the Authority

-at contribute to accomplishing its

-ission.

-he decisions made by Board members 6

-e arrived at through independent dgment and deliberation, free of

-plitical influence, pressure or self-

-terest.

-7) In dividual Board members 6

-ommunicate effectively with executive

-aff so as to be well informed on the

-atus of all important issues. -

-oard members are knowledgeable out the Authority's programs, 6

-nancial statements, reporting

-quirements, and other transactions.

-he Board meets to review and approve 6

-l documents and reports prior to

-ablic release and is confident that the

-formation being presented is accurate

-nd complete. (

-he Board knows the statutory bligations of the Authority and if the 6

-UL onganons of the Authority and if the

-Authority is in compliance with state

-law.

-11) Board and committee meetings 6

-facilitate open, deliberate and thorough

-discussion, and the active participation

-of members.

-12) Board members have sufficient 6

-opportunity to research, discuss,

-question and prepare before decisions

-are made and votes taken.

-13) Individual Board members feel 6

-empowered to delay votes, defer

-agenda items, or table actions if they

-feel additional information or

-discussion is required.

-14) The Board exercises appropriate 6

-oversight of the CEO and other

-executive staff.

-15) The Board has identified the areas of 6

-most risk to the Authority and works

-with management to implement risk

-mitigation strategies before problems

-occur.

-16) Board members demonstrate leadership 6

-and vision and work respectfully with

-each other.
+Criteria Agree Somewhat Somewhat Disagree igice Agree Disagree Disugree 1 The Board of Director's (the "Board") members ("Members") have a shared understanding of the Authority's mission and purpose.
+6 2 Board policies, practices, and decisions are always consistent with this mission.
+6 3 Members comprehend their role and fiduciary responsibilities and hold themselves and each other to these principles.
+6 4 The Board has adopted policies, by-laws, and practices for the Authority's effective governance, management, and operations and reviews these annually.
+5 1 5 The Board sets clear and measurable performance goals for the Authority that contribute to accomplishing its mission.
+4 2 6 The decisions made by Members are arrived at through independent judgment and deliberation, free of political influence, pressure, or self-interest.
+6 7 Members communicate effectively with executive staff to be well informed on the status of all important issues.
+5 1 8 Members are knowledgeable about the Authority's programs, financial statements, reporting requirements, and other transactions.
+6 9 The Board meets to review and approve all documents and reports prior to public release and is confident that the information being presented is accurate and complete.
+6

+10 The Board knows the statutory obligations of the Authority and if the Authority complies with state law.
+5 1 11 Board and committee meetings facilitate open, and thorough discussion, and the active participation of members.
+6 12 Members have sufficient opportunity to research, discuss, question, and prepare before decisions are made and votes taken.
+6 13 Members feel empowered to delay votes, defer agenda items, or table actions if they feel additional information or discussion is required.
+6 14 The Board exercises appropriate oversight of the CEO and other executive staff.
+5 1 15 The Board has identified the areas of most risk to the Authority and works with management to implement risk mitigation strategies before problems occur.
+4 2 16 Members demonstrate leadership and vision and work respectfully with each other.
+6